AdaCore/spark2014/docs/guidance/main.rst

 The called function can be transformed into a procedure as seen previously.
-If it's not marked ``SPARK_Mode`` with value ``On``, a legitimate solution might be to mask its side-effects for the analysis, by annotating its spec with a ``Global`` aspect with value ``null``.
+If it's not marked ``SPARK_Mode`` with value ``On``, a legitimate solution might be to mask its side effects for the analysis, by annotating its spec with a ``Global`` aspect with value ``null``.

 .. _Bronze Level:

+.. index:: Bronze level (of SPARK use)
+.. index:: Initialization, Uninitialized data
+.. index:: Flow analysis

 Bronze Level - Initialization and Correct Data Flow
 ===================================================

-The goal of reaching this level is making sure that no uninitialized data can ever be read and, optionally, preventing unintended access to global variables.
-This also ensures no possible interference between parameters and global variables, meaning that the same variable isn't passed multiple times to a subprogram, either as a parameter or global variable.
+The goal of reaching this level is to make sure that no uninitialized data can ever be read and, optionally, to prevent unintended access to global variables.
+This also ensures no possible interference between parameters and global variables; i.e., the same variable isn't passed multiple times to a subprogram, either as a parameter or global variable.

 .. rubric:: Benefits